-The mission of Midway Specialty Care Center as a not-for-profit clinic is to provide our patients a comprehensive infectious disease care center, with primary care, and access to behavioral health services, gynecological care and nutritional support.
-Our dedicated team of physicians, nurse practitioners, nurses, medical assistants, and pharmacists work to provide total patient care with dignity to those living with an infectious disease.
+The mission of Midway Specialty Care Center, as a not-for-profit clinic, is to provide our patients a comprehensive infectious disease care center, with primary care, and access to behavioral health services, gynecological care and nutritional support.
+Our dedicated team of physicians, physician assistants, nurse practitioners, nurses, medical assistants, and pharmacists work to provide total patient care with dignity to those living with an infectious disease.

-We have offices in Fort Pierce, Tampa, Fort Lauderdale (Wilton Manors) and Okeechobee.
+We have offices in Fort Pierce, Tampa, Fort Lauderdale (Wilton Manors), Okeechobee and Saint Petersburg.
 We adhere to the World Health Organization’s model of 90/90/90: 90% of all people living with HIV will be identified, 90% of all people with HIV will be on treatment, and 90% of all people receiving antiretroviral therapy will have viral suppression to an undetectable level.

-Your Midway Specialty Care Center healthcare providers have an over-all plan for you, which includes your medical appointments, primary care appointments, lab tests, and many other services.
+Your Midway Specialty Care Center healthcare providers have an over-all plan for you, which includes your specialty and primary care appointments, lab tests, and many other services.
 When you participate in all of these parts, you are engaged in your care.

-Our reliable staff at Midway Specialty Care Center is trained in the guiding philosophy of excellence in patient care and treatment and we all share the same concerns for the clients.
+Our reliable staff at Midway Specialty Care Center is trained in the guiding philosophy of excellence in patient care and treatment and we all share the same concerns for our patients.

-Consultant Physician /Director Associates in Infectious Diseases; Director of Research Martin Health Systems Director; Founder Midway Immunology and Research Center and the not-for-profit Midway Specialty Care Center; Asst.
-Professor Medicine Florida State University Medical School; founder of Asvins.org
+Consultant Physician /Director Associates in Infectious Diseases; Director of Research Martin Health Systems Director; Founder Midway Immunology and Research Center and the not-for-profit Midway Specialty Care Center; Associate Professor of Medicine at Florida State University Medical School; founder of Asvins.org

-Dr. Moti Ramgopal is an infectious disease specialist in Fort Pierce, and is affiliated with multiple hospitals in the area, including Lawnwood Regional Medical Center and Martin Health Systems.
-He received his medical degree from University of the West Indies Faculty of Medical Sciences and has been in practice for more than 20 years.
-Dr. Ramgopal is certified by the American Board of Internal Medicine, Board Certified in Infectious Disease, Fellowship trained in Infectious Diseases, and Certified Principal Investigator for clinical research.
+Dr. Moti Ramgopal is affiliated with several hospitals in the area, including Lawnwood Regional Medical Center and Heart Institute, Saint Lucie Medical Center and Martin Health Systems.
+Dr. Ramgopal received his medical degree from University of the West Indies Faculty of Medical Sciences and completed a Residency in Internal Medicine at Bon Secours Hospital in Maryland.
+He then completed a Fellowship in Infectious Diseases at Jackson Memorial and the University of Miami School of Medicine.
+He has been in practice for more than 20 years.
+Dr. Ramgopal is certified by the American Board of Internal Medicine and Board Certified in Infectious Disease.
+Dr. Ramgopal serves as a Certified Principal Investigator for clinical research.

 His Midway Immunology and Research Center clinical team treated 300+ HIV and Hepatitis C patients for free at a savings to the community of more than